Incorrect balance showing on your Ledger Nano S or X or in your Ledger Live app?

 To do this, click on the cog in the very top right corner and choose Settings from the dropdown box.

 The settings screen will appear and from here, click Help which is the fifth option across.

 Your second option on this screen is Clear Cache.

 After clicking Clear, you will receive the following warning.
-As long as your Recovery Sheet is safe and sound, go ahead and confirm.
+As long as your Recovery Sheet is safe and sound and you know exactly where it is, go ahead and confirm.

 It will only take a few moments for your device to re-sync, and you’ll be taken back to the main screen.

-From here, you can click on BTC Main (or whatever you named your wallet during set-up) on the left and your updated balance should show in the main screen.
-Of course, this wallet has had no transactions come through and is empty.
+From here, you can click on BTC Main (or whatever you named your wallet account during set-up) on the left and your correct balance should now show in the main screen.
+Of course, the wallet used for the purpose of this demonstration has had no transactions sent to it and is empty.

-If your balance is still not showing and you are confident that you have entered the correct wallet address during the purchase, please do follow the TX ID to ensure the transaction has indeed completed.
+If your balance is still not showing as you expect and you are confident that you have entered the correct wallet address during your purchase, please do follow the TX ID on a blockchain explorer to ensure the transaction has indeed completed.

-If it hasn’t, I would recommend repeating these steps once it has.
-You can read more about this in our article covering Transaction ID’s and Confirmations here.
+If it hasn’t completed/been confirmed, I would recommend repeating these steps once it has.
+You can read more about how to do this in our article covering Transaction ID’s and Confirmations here.

-BitPrime is always here to help should none of these steps work, however, please be aware that we do ask you to apply your own due diligence when making a purchase and that any further support we may be able to offer is limited.
+BitPrime is always here to help should neither of these steps work, however, please be aware that we do ask you to apply your own due diligence when making a purchase (i.e. ensure you double-check you are using the correct wallet address!).